The Rats (American band)

 The Rats were an American garage punk band from Portland, Oregon, formed by Fred Cole previously of the garage rock band, The Lollipop Shoppe.
-Cole played guitar and sang, his wife, "Toody" played bass and sang, and initially Rod Rat played drums.
-Their sound was a raw mix of punk rock with occasional country touches.
+Cole played guitar and sang, his wife, Toody Cole played bass and sang, and initially Rod Rat (Rod Hibbert) played drums.
+Their sound was described as a raw mix of punk rock with occasional country touches.

 Their self-titled debut album appeared on Cole's Whizeagle label in 1980.
-Soon after, Rod Rat left the band, though he guested on the 1981 follow-up Intermittent Signals before his death by suicide.
-(Prior to his suicide Rod Rat (aka Rod Hibbert) also played drums in 1980-81 for Portland power pop band Domino Theory).
+Afterward, Rod Rat departed from the band, and died by suicide.
+(Prior to his suicide Rod Rat also played drums in 1980-81 for Portland power pop band Domino Theory).

 Sam Henry, formerly of the Wipers, played drums on this LP but left to join another Portland band, Napalm Beach.

-Louis Samora was on the drum throne for the 1983 album In a Desperate Red, still on Whizeagle.
-Samora left in 1984 to concentrate on his rockabilly band, The Jackals.
-The band broke up, but Bill Barker of Profile Studios in Vancouver, British Columbia convinced the band to reunite for a single.
+Louis Samora took over the drumming duties for the band's 1983 album "In a Desperate Red," which was also released under the Whizeagle label.
+However, he departed from the band in 1984 to focus on his rockabilly group, The Jackals.

+After The Rats disbanded in 1984 Bill Barker of Profile Studios in Vancouver, British Columbia convinced the band to reunite for a single.
 It appeared under the band name The Desperate Edge later in 1984.

 Soon after, Cole assembled a country band, Western Front, and he and Toody later reunited in Dead Moon.
-The Rats' records have long been out of print and sell for high prices on eBay.

 In 2008, Portland's Mississippi Records reissued the first album on vinyl.

-The two-part song "The Rat's Revenge" - which appeared on the first volume of Back from the Grave - was performed (some 15 years prior) by a different band under the same name.
+The two-part song "The Rat's Revenge" - which appeared on the 1983 compilation Back from the Grave - was performed (some 15 years prior) by a different band under the same name.